Logotype of INTECH

 You might face low code coverage in non-Rails environment 1 (for example, when using Sinatra) when running rake test task, whereas running single tests via ruby -I test test/unit/some_test.rb works fine.
 This article explains why it happens and how to fix it.

-The article assumes you have already configured Simplecov and Minitest Rake test task.
+The article assumes you have already configured SimpleCov, set up the Minitest Rake test task, and that you have a test helper file at test/test_helper.rb.

-Most of the suggestions found in Google will be about including and calling SimpleCov at the very top of your test helper (the entry point for all tests), but if you followed its documentation mentioned above, it is already there, so there is more than that.
+Most suggestions found online recommend placing and invoking SimpleCov at the very top of your test helper (the entry point for all tests).
+However, if you’ve followed the documentation, it should already be there — meaning the issue lies elsewhere.

 $ rake test:cmd